jhucsf/fall2021/assign/assign06.md

 Your main tasks for Milestone 2 are (1) to use multiple threads to handle client connections (fully working), and (2) to use synchronization to protect shared data so that expression evaluations are atomic.
+-->

+## Tasks

+Your overall tasks are:

+* Create a thread for each client connection.
+You will need a struct type to represent the data associated with a particular client, which should include the client socket file descriptor and a pointer to the shared `struct Calc` instance.
+Make sure an instance of this type is dynamically allocated for each thread.
+* Add synchronization to your `struct Calc` implementation so that expression evaluations are atomic.

 ### Using threads for client connections